Awais-Asghar/Attendance-Management-System/README.md

 - Awais Asghar

 Feel free to modify and extend this code according to your needs.
-If you have any questions or suggestions, please contact the author.
+If you have any questions or suggestions, please contact me.